 How To Make Maggi Pizza?

-6. Place the outcome on a plate and garnish with oregano, chilli flakes and basil leaves.
-Cut into love-triangles and serve hot.
+- Place the outcome on a plate and garnish with oregano, chilli flakes and basil leaves.
+Cut into love triangles and serve hot.

 5. Sunny-Side Up Maggi

 Looks like a simple bachelor's meal is about to boost its game with more flavours and ingredients.
-This one is for all the people who prefer the egg side of the spectrum.
+This one is for all the people who prefer their food to be a bit more egg-siding.

 Image Courtesy: HerZindagi